QuarkChain/QCEPs/QCEP/qcep-5.md

 ## Simple Summary

 This QCEP proposes a mechanism for users to auction / issue native tokens by interacting with a system contract.
+Note that this system contract will only work on **shard 0**.

 ## Specification